Move-minimizing puzzles and diamond-colored modular/distributive lattices

 We now propose a switching puzzle.
 Let us fix an integer $n > 1$, and let $\mathcal{B}(n)$ be the set of all binary sequences of length $n$.
-Given a binary sequence $(s_{1}, s_{2}, \ldots, s_{n-1}, s_{n})$, a {\em mixedmiddleswitch move} is the replacement of some sequence entry $s_{i}$ with $1-s_{i}$ subject to the following rules: \fbox{$1 < i < n$} $s_{i}$ can be switched to $1-s_{i}$ only if $s_{i-1} \not= s_{i+1}$ (hence our idiosyncratic compound word ``mixedmiddleswitch''); \fbox{$i=1$} $s_{1}$ can be switched to $1-s_{1}$ only if $s_{2} = 1$; and \fbox{$i=n$} there are no restrictions on switching $s_{n}$ to $1-s_{n}$.
-The {\sl Mixedmiddleswitch Puzzle} on $n$ switches is the move-minimizing puzzle whose objects are the binary sequences of $\mathcal{B}(n)$ and whose legal moves are the mixedmiddleswitch moves.
+Given a binary sequence $(s_{1}, s_{2}, \ldots, s_{n-1}, s_{n})$, a {\em mixedmiddleswitch move} is the replacement of some sequence entry $s_{i}$ with $1-s_{i}$ subject to the following rules: \fbox{$1 < i < n$} $s_{i}$ can be switched to $1-s_{i}$ only if $s_{i-1} \not= s_{i+1}$ (hence our idiosyncratic compound word `mixedmiddleswitch'); \fbox{$i=1$} $s_{1}$ can be switched to $1-s_{1}$ only if $s_{2} = 1$ (this can be viewed as a mixedmiddleswitch move if we regard our sequence as having a fixed $0^{\mbox{ th}}$ entry $s_{0} := 0$); and \fbox{$i=n$} there are no restrictions on switching $s_{n}$ to $1-s_{n}$.
+The {\em Mixedmiddleswitch Puzzle} on $n$ switches is the move-minimizing puzzle whose objects are the binary sequences of $\mathcal{B}(n)$ and whose legal moves are the mixedmiddleswitch moves.
 At this point, we invite the reader to explore this puzzle for small values of $n$.
 In particular we ask: In the Mixedmiddleswitch Puzzle on $n=5$ switches, can one maneuver from the binary sequence $(0,0,0,0,0)$ to the binary sequence $(0,1,0,1,0)$ using mixedmiddleswitch moves, and, if so, what minimum number of mixedmiddleswitch moves is required?
+This question is easily answered by applying \MixedMiddleSwitchProp\ below.